Courtney Clark Pastrick

-Lawrence C. Nussdorf is Chairman & Chief Executive Officer of Clark Enterprises, a privately held company with extensive interests in real estate, private equity and traditional investments.
+Lawrence C. Nussdorf was Chairman & Chief Executive Officer of Clark Enterprises, a privately held company with extensive interests in real estate, private equity and traditional investments.
 He previously served as President, Chief Operating Officer and Chief Financial Officer of Clark.
-He is a trustee of the A. James & Alice B. Clark Foundation.
+He was a trustee of the A. James & Alice B. Clark Foundation.

 Joe Del Guercio

 Joe Del Guercio is President and CEO of the A. James & Alice B. Clark Foundation.
 With nearly two decades of experience in venture capital and private equity, Joe brings an investor’s sensibility to his role.
 He leads strategic direction for the Foundation and works closely with grantees, staff and the Board of Directors to ensure alignment between the Foundation’s vision, grant-making and impact.
 But Joe’s favorite part of the job is meeting the students whom the Foundation supports.
 As a son of Italian immigrants who understood that education and hard work would be the keys to their family’s future success, Joe most enjoys meeting the students who exemplify that same grit and ambition.

 Joe also works as Managing Director of the private equity and venture capital arm of Clark Enterprises, the private investment firm founded in 1972 by A. James Clark.
 Joe lives in Washington, DC with his wife and two children.
 He holds an MBA from Harvard Business School and a Bachelor’s degree from Boston College.
 Outside of the philanthropic work he leads with the Foundation, he serves on the Investment and Grants Committees for the U.S. Soccer Foundation and is actively involved with the National Youth Baseball Academy and Cycle for Survival.